LEANNA MAE .ORG

 In this section, I ask permission to share relevant information with the healthcare team.
 There is a space for them to sign and date if they give this permission.
 Mine says,

-The doula is asking permission to release relevant information to the healthcare team as necessary for the health, safety, and wellbeing of the client or by client preference for the doula to communicate.
+The doula is asking permission to release relevant information to the healthcare team as necessary for the health, safety, and well-being of the client or by client preference for the doula to communicate.
 Please sign and date below if you grant permission for this release.

 FEES